 Additional Points of Interest

-The Language Lab An important asset of the department is the Language Lab with its 27 Macs, zone-free DVD player and document camera.
+An important asset of the department is the Language Lab with its 27 Macs, zone-free Blu-ray player and document camera.
 It also has a VIA Connect PRO, which is a wireless collaboration and presentation solution that makes sharing and presenting easier for all computers in the room.
 The lab provides support for learning activities outside and inside the classroom, ranging from grammar drills to research and collaborative writing projects, as well as discussions of authenticated materials published on the Internet.
 The area is designed not only for individualized instruction but also for group work and small seminars using a variety of digital materials for class discussion.

 Spanish major and minor students are highly encouraged to study in a Spanish-speaking country through an approved academic program.
 Courses must be approved by the departmental coordinator before going abroad in order to be considered for Spanish credit.
 The Spanish section will not evaluate a study-abroad course for transfer without evidence (syllabus, course description, reading list, etc.) of the content of the course.
 To receive Spanish language credit, study abroad courses must be pursued in Spanish, be content based, and be similar in quality and content to a Spanish course at Denison.
 Students are encouraged to take courses that enrich the Denison curriculum; neither technical courses nor orientation sessions can receive academic credit.
 Summer programs: Students may study in an approved summer program that is at least 6 weeks long and 45 hours, minimum.
 One course will transfer towards a major/minor from summer study.